La Tzoumaz - Nendaz

 - Migros and Coop supermarkets in Nendaz.

-- Accommodation: Hotel Les Etagnes Nendaz
+- Accommodation: Hotel Les Etagnes, Nendaz

 Worth a visit

-- Bisse hammer and guard in Taillay.
+- Hammer and guard of the bisse at Taillay.

 - Summit of Le Fou.